Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • laboratory research: conducting general analysis urine and blood, coprograms, biochemical research blood;

-• instrumental techniques: radiography, ultrasound of the digestive tract, liver, if necessary.
+• instrumental techniques: radiography, ultrasound of the digestive tract, liver if necessary.

 Features of treatment

-Medical therapy
+Drug therapy

 In the treatment of toxic hepatitis, drugs with a hepatoprotective effect are widely used: